abajwa-hw/solr-stack/README.md

 bash ./deploy-recommended-cluster.bash
 ```

-- Edit `/root/ambari-bootstrap/deploy/tempdir*/blueprint.json` to include configurations for Ranger audits in Solr
+- Configure your Solr install by editting `/root/ambari-bootstrap/deploy/tempdir*/blueprint.json`.
+For example to include configurations for Ranger audits in Solr make below changes:
 ```
     {
       "solr-config": {